 We never got around to it, although we have summited several above 18,000 feet.
 Next time!

 22. Become Regular Volunteers

-While Ryan and I have volunteered at many singular events, but we’ve never been regulars.
+While Ryan and I have volunteered at many singular events, we’ve never become regulars.
 Considering how many ways we can volunteer these days, both in-person and online, it’s about time to start.

 23. Train Across A Continent